 - Please Note:

-- If students choose to earn a certificate, 3-6 units of electives (for a total of 18 units) must be taken in addition to listed plan requirements.
+- If students choose to earn a certificate, you may have to take an additional 3-6 units of electives (for a total of at least 18 units).

 - This program of study is appropriate for students who are not seeking certification in special education.